Notice

 Stuck in up:replay

-If your MDS is stuck in the up:replay
+If your MDS is stuck in the up:replay state, then the journal is probably

 very long.
-The presence of MDS_HEALTH_TRIM
+The presence of MDS_HEALTH_TRIM cluster warnings can indicate

 that the MDS has not yet caught up while trimming its journal.
 Very large